Down the rec with Rhys Chapman

 “You see that radio tower next to it?
 I once climbed to the top of that and pissed off the side”, Rhys says, with a bashful grin; “so stupid”.

-It’s clear this small patch of ground brings back a lot of memories for Rhys, memories of a bygone age when things were easier and hazier.
+It’s clear this small patch of ground brings back a lot of memories for Rhys, memories of a bygone age when things were much easier and much, much hazier.
 There’s a bus stop with ‘Hardenham’ spray painted on it and a selection of erudite marker pen graffiti - this was the epicentre of any teenage mischief in this corner of East Anglia.
 The routine of going down the rec with your mates is something that has clearly diminished over recent years; “I think we were some of the last people that would flock down here”, he says.

-Rhys left this area and moved to London around ten years ago to study at an art college, leaving behind never ending bleak pastures for concrete high-rises.
+Rhys left this area and moved to London around ten years ago to study at art college, leaving behind never ending bleak pastures for concrete high-rises.
 Once he’d had the idea for Wonderkid, any spare time he had would be spent trying to get the engagement, support and funding from the community for it.

 How did you do your research for Wonderkid?

 I got to know a lot of the LGBT supporters groups such as the Gaygooners and Proud Lilywhites (from Arsenal and Tottenham respectively).
-It’s actually through the Gaygooners that I got in touch with Ian Mckellen who was really behind the project from the start and even did the voiceover for our trailer.
+It’s actually through the Gaygooners that I got in touch with Ian McKellen who was really behind the project from the start and even did the voiceover for our trailer.
 At that time there were only four LGBT supporters groups in this country, Arsenal, Spurs, Man City and Liverpool.
 Now there are thirty-four, and that’s all in the past three years.

 You’ve been screening the film for Premier League academies, how’s it gone down?